About the Competition

 Please note that the majority of the main pieces purchased at the auction must be paid for in cash, although some carvers will accept a cheque or electronic transfer, so please ask the carver before bidding.

-All proceeds of the Quick Carve auction go to the community.
+All proceeds of the Quick Carve auction go to community funds for Local Projects.

 The main competition will be held over 4 hours, including a break after 2 hours.
 In addition a ‘quick carve’ event will be held immediately after the main event, with carvers being asked to prepare a small carving which can then be auctioned for the benefit of the local community.
 Dependent upon competition entrants the Novice competition may be run again this year.
 In order to be able to participate novices must be able to meet the entry requirements as outlined below.